 The first place we stopped was at the art loop in Trillium Cove Village.
 These booths were filled with amazing photographers, painters, and artists of all kinds.
 We even visited the local stained glass studio on the square.
 Here, we also met the lovely people at the Smoky Mountain Bear Rescue.

 Baby A really loved feeling the bear pelt.
 They also had petrified bear scat from various seasons of the year, but we declined that hands-on experience haha!

 The lunch was really delicious.
 The festival offers all of your typically amazing fair foods, including funnel cakes, fried Oreos, fresh-squeezed lemonade, snow cones, and delicious BBQ.
 We felt even better about our BBQ lunch because it was a fundraiser for the local Knights of Columbus.

 The fair features a kids’ corner with a variety of hands-on activities.
 My only complaint was that there was no shade in this area.
 That meant it was hard to stay and play for a long time.
 Nonetheless, it was nice of them to think of the children.

 Related Read: Discover Grotto Falls

-The area included face painting, a story cottage, a blocks station, and cars and trucks station.
-There was also a fun little water play center where kids could wash clothes on an old fashioned washboard and hang them on a clothesline with clothespins.
+The area included face painting, a story cottage, a blocks station, and a cars and trucks station.
+There was also a fun little water play center where kids could wash clothes on an old-fashioned washboard and hang them on a clothesline with clothespins.
 Talk about a blast from the past!

 The background music for the day was spectacular.
 The viewing area for the stage was packed with toe-tappers enjoying the upbeat sounds of modern bluegrass.
 Lawn chairs were allowed and we wish we had brought some.
 As you can see in these pictures, the viewing area was so full, people had to start sitting behind the stage.